ShambaC/Project-SEM-6/README.md

 - RAM usage was around 2 GBs.
 - You can visualise the training using tensorboard.
 Run `tensorboard --logdir = path_to_logs` in terminal to start the server.
 - The logs are located at the following folder : `Models/Handwriting_recognition/{timestamp}/logs`
-- After training a bunch of files are generated.
+- After training, a bunch of files are generated.
 The only important files are `model.meow` and `configs.meow`.

 ### Run the model
 - You can run the `inferenceModel.py` to check with only one image from the dataset itself.